Holographic approach to thermalization in general anisotropic theories: Dynamics of the extremal surface

 Varying $A_{\Gamma}$ with respect to the functions $v(x)$ and $y(x)$ leads to the following equations of motion,

 The translational symmetry in (\ref{25s}) of $A_{\Gamma}$ in the variable $x$ gives the conserved quantity

-The value of $J$ can be obtained by evaluating it at $x=0$ in the tip of the extremal surface $y(0)=y_t$.
+The value of $J$ can be determined by the boundary condition at $x=0$, which is the tip of the extremal surface $y(0)=y_t$.
 Again, for $\partial_{v}f=0$ in both $v<0$ and $v>0$ regions, there exists another conserved quantity $E$ given by (\ref{eqmot1s}).
 Together with (\ref{3.20}), we have